-Pantheon and Twisted Fate fit the playstyle of a roam-oriented player who gets excited about showing up to various lanes to turn around a losing fight or catch out an overextended enemy.
+Gangplank and Twisted Fate fit the playstyle of a player who gets excited to impact lanes outside of their own.
+This can be through catching out an overextended enemy or by turning around a losing fight.

-Twisted Fate does not have the same dominant laning, but creates his roam timings by having great waveclear courtesy of his Q Wild Cards and W Pick a Card.
+Twisted Fate creates his roam timings by having great wave clear courtesy of his Q, Wild Cards, and W, Pick a Card.
 By shoving the wave, he can use his R Destiny to teleport around the map without missing minions or losing turret damage.

-Not the greatest teamfighters, Jax and Tryndamere are for players who like playing on their own in a sidelane and enjoy the invincible feeling of winning almost every 1v1 duel.
+Not the greatest teamfighters, Jax and Mordekaiser are for players who like playing on their own in a sidelane and enjoy the unbeatable feeling of winning almost every 1v1 duel.

-Jax also gets great damage scaling in the form of empowered auto attacks from his W Empower and R Grandmaster’s Might.
-The active on Grandmaster’s Might also gives bonus armor and magic resistance, and his E Counter Strike blocks all attacks for 2 seconds.
+Jax gets great damage scaling in the form of empowered auto attacks from his W, Empower, and R, Grandmaster’s Might.
+The active on Grandmaster’s Might also gives bonus armor and magic resistance, and his E, Counter Strike, blocks all attacks for 2 seconds.

 Fizz and Zed

-Fizz and Zed require some good mechanics to pull it off, but they have the ability to delete an enemy in a single spell rotation.
+Zed and Fizz require some good mechanics to pull it off, but they have the ability to delete an enemy in a single spell rotation.